richarvey/techshift-modernise/content/page/lab4.md

 ### Objectives

-The objective of this lab is move our database off the single instance to highly available and fault tollerant serverless database.
+The objective of this lab is move our database off the single instance to highly available and fault tolerant serverless database.
 This lab includes:

 - Update CF Template to include Aurora Serverless
 - Export data from our single instance